Preliminary Examination of Chemistry

 3. The use of hand-held calculators is permitted and may be required in the Inorganic Chemistry, Organic Chemistry and Physical Chemistry papers.
 Calculators will not be provided at the place of examination therefore candidates should bring their own to these papers.
 Calculators may not be used in the Mathematics for Chemistry paper.
 Calculators must meet the conditions set out in Appendix B of the Undergraduate Course Handbook, and candidates are required to clear any user-entered data or programs from the memories of their calculators immediately before the start of each examination.
 The examiners and invigilators have the right to inspect any calculator during the course of the examination.

-4. Except in special circumstances no candidate may sit Prelims without having completed the IT stint and the practical work stint in all the three laboratories.
+4. Except in special circumstances no candidate may sit Prelims without having completed the IT stint and the practical work.

 5. Formula Sheets will be available in the Mathematics for Chemistry paper; these sheets will contain exactly the same information as that distributed in Hilary Term.